If you’re thinking about hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.

 How do you hire a marketer?
 By taking time to understand the difference.
 And employ the marketer you need.

-Hiring a Marketing Person: 2, The ‘Swiss Army Knife’ Marketer?
+The ‘Swiss Army Knife’ Marketer?

 Looking for someone to do your video work, website development, SEO, design, writing, social media, strategy, analysis, brand and more?
 Or – or worse – hoping for all this and for your marketer to run the office too?